 In January 2008 Myf left Triple J and joined her great mate Peter Helliar on the Pete and Myf Triple M Melbourne breakfast show.
 She and Pete enjoyed finding out way too much about each other over 18 months!

-Since she finished with breakfast radio, Myf has written a weekly column for the Age newspaper, musing on the world around her giving us an insight into her take on life.
+Myf has been a columnist for The Guardian and the Age, musing on the world around her and giving us an insight into her take on life.
 She guest hosted on ABC local radio and reports regularly for The Project on Network Ten.

 Myf is probably best known for her 7 year stint wrangling rock stars and other showbiz luminaries as a team captain on ABC TV’s music/comedy quiz show, Spicks and Specks.
 After 277 episodes Myf, Alan and Adam decided to finish the show on a high note in 2011.
 Staring off in Sydney in November she toured the country with the guys performing the hugely successful Spicks & Speck-tacular – a concert version of the TV show.
 Over 80,000 dedicated fans came to farewell the trio over 27 shows with the tour wrapping up in Melbourne on Sunday 15 January 2012.